harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

   not confirm the transaction containing it, allowing the timelock to expire so that the spender would get their money back but still learn the secret.
-Developer ZmnSCPxj reminded the researchers of a well-known mechanism that should prevent such problems, a mechanism he helped [implement][cl3870] in C-Lightning.
+Developer ZmnSCPxj reminded the researchers of a well known mechanism that should prevent such problems, a mechanism he helped [implement][cl3870] in C-Lightning.
 Although the mechanism works in theory, using it will cost users money, so research into better solutions is still encouraged.